opendocsg/opendoc-supreme-court-judgements/2019_SGHC_45/report.md

 ### Origin of the OCBC Mortgage

-11     On 12 January 1996, the defendant and Mr Kung granted an all-moneys mortgage which included the Property in favour of the Bangkok Bank Public Company Limited (“Bangkok Bank”) to secure certain loans disbursed by the Bangkok Bank to the Company (“Bangkok Bank Mortgage”).[\[note: 6\]](#Ftn_6)
+11     On 12 January 1996, the defendant and Mr Kung granted an all-moneys mortgage which included the Property in favour of the Bangkok Bank Public Company Limited (“Bangkok Bank”) to secure certain loans disbursed by the Bangkok Bank to the Company (“Bangkok Bank Mortgage”).[^6]

 12     In or around December 2012, Mr Kung approached the plaintiff for the refinancing of existing loans that were extended by the Bangkok Bank to the Company.
-The plaintiff agreed to extend to the Company credit facilities amounting to US$8,500,000 (_ie_, the Original Facilities) upon Mr Kung and the defendant executing the OCBC Mortgage which, like the Bangkok Bank Mortgage, was also an all-moneys mortgage.[\[note: 7\]](#Ftn_7)
+The plaintiff agreed to extend to the Company credit facilities amounting to US$8,500,000 (_ie_, the Original Facilities) upon Mr Kung and the defendant executing the OCBC Mortgage which, like the Bangkok Bank Mortgage, was also an all-moneys mortgage.[^7]

 ### The letter dated 11 January 2013

-13     Pursuant to securing the Original Facilities, the plaintiff was represented by the Third Party to act as its solicitors for this transaction (the significance of this will be discussed below at \[118\] onwards).[\[note: 8\]](#Ftn_8) The Third Party then sent the letter dated 11 January 2013 addressed to the defendant and Mr Kung (“the 11 Jan Letter”).[\[note: 9\]](#Ftn_9) The 11 Jan Letter explained a number of important matters concerning the OCBC Mortgage which the defendant and Mr Kung were asked to sign.
+13     Pursuant to securing the Original Facilities, the plaintiff was represented by the Third Party to act as its solicitors for this transaction (the significance of this will be discussed below at \[118\] onwards).[^8] The Third Party then sent the letter dated 11 January 2013 addressed to the defendant and Mr Kung (“the 11 Jan Letter”).[^9] The 11 Jan Letter explained a number of important matters concerning the OCBC Mortgage which the defendant and Mr Kung were asked to sign.
 The material parts of the 11 Jan Letter are as follows:

 (a)     It clearly explained that the OCBC Mortgage was an all-moneys mortgage by stating the following: